carlosvini/my-tracker/README.md

 # my-tracker

-Just an exercise on TypeScript
+Just an exercise on TypeScript!